KDKA-TV

-KDKA-TV (channel 2), branded CBS Pittsburgh, is a television station in Pittsburgh, Pennsylvania, United States.
+KDKA-TV (channel 2), branded as CBS Pittsburgh, is a television station in Pittsburgh, Pennsylvania, United States.
 It is owned and operated by the CBS television network through its CBS News and Stations division, and is sister to WPKD-TV (channel 19), an independent station.
 The two outlets share studios at the Gateway Center in Downtown Pittsburgh; KDKA-TV's transmitter is located in the city's Perry North neighborhood.

 History

+Radio origins (1917–1949)

+KDKA's establishment was part of post-World War I efforts of Pittsburgh-based Westinghouse Electric Corporation's ambition to expand commercial operations in the radio industry.
+During World War I, Westinghouse received government contracts to develop radio transmitters and receivers for military use, and also received permission to operate research radio transmitters located at its East Pittsburgh plant and at the home of one of its lead engineers, Frank Conrad, in nearby Wilkinsburg.
+KDKA eventually became affiliated with the NBC Blue Network.